Michelle M. Marciniak

 Michelle M. Marciniak (born October 29, 1973) is a former All-American collegiate and professional basketball player who played point guard in the Women's National Basketball Association (WNBA).
 As a floor general, Marciniak competed for two national championships during her three-year career at the University of Tennessee.
-She led the Tennessee Lady Vols to their 4th National Championship and was named MVP in the 1996 Final Four held in Charlotte, North Carolina.
+She led the Tennessee Lady Vols to their fourth national championship and, in 1996, was named most valuable player in the Final Four Women's Tournament in Charlotte, North Carolina.

-She later was the recruiting coordinator/assistant coach of the women's basketball team at the University of South Carolina from 2003-2008.
+She later was the recruiting coordinator/assistant coach of the women's basketball team at the University of South Carolina from 2003 to 2008.
 Marciniak was responsible for two back to back top recruiting classes, rated #18 in 2007 and #7 in 2008, the highest ranked class ever recruited at South Carolina.

 Marciniak is currently the co-founder and co-chief executive officer of Sheex in Marlton, New Jersey, a performance fabric bedding company.

-Early years
+Early years and education

-High school

-Marciniak was named National Player of the Year by Parade magazine, Naismith National Player of the Year, and Gatorade National High School Player of the Year as a senior in 1991 at Allentown Central Catholic High School in Allentown, Pennsylvania.
-She competed in the highly respected East Penn Conference, where she scored 3,025 points for Central Catholic.
-Her number 23 jersey has been retired by the school in recognition of her extraordinary high school basketball achievements.
-In 1991, Sports Illustrated wrote about Marciniak when she was a high school junior in an article titled "She's the Ponytailed Princess of Hoop."